mohamed-morsey/BlueHarvestBank/README.md

 2. Maven 3.

 ## Building the BlueHarvestBank Application
 1. Checkout the project code from GitHub.
-The application is available at **https://github.com/mohamed-morsey/BlueHarvestBank**.
 2. Go to project folder.
 3. Run command **"mvn clean install"** to build the application including unit and integration tests.